Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

 Muktinath and back to Jomsom.

 This was the most important day for the family – visiting Muktinath Temple.
 Muktinath is a temple dedicated to Lord Vishnu of the Hindu trinity.
 It is located at an altitude of 3710 meters.
 We gained more than 800 meters in elevation on the drive to Muktinath taxi stand.
 We had to either hire ponies or walk from here to the temple.
 We walked slowly to the temple; I was surprised by the piousness of the whole family.
 They started singing devotional songs and chanting in Tamil despite having to walk uphill.
 We reached the temple and saw other pilgrims; changing to walk/run below the 108 waterspouts with snowmelt water oozing out.
-Most pilgrims dashed to keep exposure to freezing water to a minimal.
+Most pilgrims ran quickly to keep exposure to freezing water to a minimal.
 Priya and Shankar surprised me when they devoutly walked slowly under the waterspouts; not only that but they did it three times- what devotion.

 We visited the monastery with the everlasting flame, returned to town for a late lunch and drove back to Jomsom.
 We had to pack our bags, as we had to be at the airport by 5.30am as we were on the first flight out; weather permitting of course.
 We retired early because of the early start we had the following morning.